-The Reserve Bank of India issued a master circular on the scheme of penalties for bank branches...
+The Reserve Bank of India issued the Fair Practices Code for Asset Reconstruction Companies (AR...

 The Reserve Bank of India recently constituted an internal working group to review guidelines on ownership and corporate structure of banks (Private Sector).
 The new guidelines would also be put on the RBI website for the views of all interested to comment on.

 As per the RBI circular, the broad principles for the framework of policy relating to ownership and governance of private sector banks must ensure that:

 According to the RBI guidelines dated 3rd January 2002, the entry capital for new private sector bank has to be 200 Crore Rupees which must be upgraded to 300 crore rupees over a period of three years.
 It is to ensure that all private sector banks have a minimum net worth of 300 crore rupees at all times.

 According to the RBI guidelines dated 3rd February 2004, no single entity or group of related entities have shareholding/ control, directly or indirectly, in any bank more than 10 per cent of the paid-up capital of the private sector bank.